torvalds/linux/Documentation/RCU/stallwarn.rst

 	from occurring.
-These issues can range from misconfigured or buggy timer hardware through bugs in the interrupt or exception path (whether hardware, firmware, or software) through bugs in Linux's timer subsystem through bugs in the scheduler, and, yes, even including bugs in RCU itself.
+These issues can range from misconfigured or buggy timer hardware through bugs in the interrupt or exception path (whether hardware, firmware, or software) through bugs in GNU/Linux's timer subsystem through bugs in the scheduler, and, yes, even including bugs in RCU itself.
 It can also result in the ``rcu_.*timer wakeup didn't happen for`` console-log message, which will include additional debugging information.